WickyLim/MovieVotingCoreMySQL/README.md

   db-data:
 ```
 Here,
-a. `vsgdev/movievotingcoremysql:1.0` must be your image's name.
+a. `movievotingcoremysql` must be your image's name.
-b. `./dbbackup.sql` on `volumes` must be the filename of your DB's backup script.
+b. `./dbbackup.sql:/docker-entrypoint-initdb.d/1-dbbackup.sql` is to initialize the `mysql` database with `./dbbackup.sql`, `./dbbackup.sql` must be the filename of your DB's backup sql script.

 3. In `appsettings.json` file of your project, change your default connection string
 ```shell